rapidspeciation/biodiversity_genomics_course/exercises/10_Synteny.md

 orthofinder -h
 ```

-We do not need to get the files from busco, we have already concatenated them but these are the commands used to concatenate them.
+Do not run the next section, we already have the files prepared in the `Share/synteny`folder.
+But I am adding the commands here that we used to create these files, so you can see how it was done.

 ```shell
 #make a list of the busco runs that we want to include
 ls ../busco/ |grep "fa" > list_fasta.txt